 Display of Non-ENC data layers

 Non-ENC data layers may not contain DataCoverage features.
-Where the dataset discovery metadata entries for non-ENC datasets contains values minimumdisplayScale and maximumDisplayScale these values define the range of display scales for which a non-ENC dataset must be displayed.
-There is no algorithm defined for the selection and rendering of non-ENC coverage.
+Where the dataset discovery metadata entries for non-ENC datasets contains values minimumDisplayScale and maximumDisplayScale these values define the range of display scales for which a non-ENC dataset is intended to be displayed.

+Where the dataset discovery metadata do not contain values for minimumDisplayScale and maximumDisplayScale the ECDIS must display the dataset by default but may drop display in the interests of system resources.

+There is no algorithm defined for the selection and rendering of non-ENC data.

 Overscale

-Overscale is where the mariner has zoomed larger than the largest optimumDisplayScale of the ENC data coverage that is shown in the mariner’s viewing window.
+Data is overscale when displayed at a scale larger than its optimumDisplayScale.

 Overscale Indication

-The overscale indication is intended to remind the mariner that the size of chart errors is magnified when they increase the display scale.
-A 1 mm error at maximumDisplayScale of 1/20,000 becomes a 1.3 mm error at a display scale of 1/15,000 and a 2 mm error at 1/10,000.
+The overscale indication is intended to remind the mariner that chart errors are magnified as the display scale is increased.
+A 1 mm error at a display scale of 1:20,000 becomes a 1.3 mm error at a display scale of 1:15,000 and a 2 mm error at 1:10,000.
 The overscale indication is specific to ENC portrayal.

 The overscale factor must be calculated as :